Supporting Gifted Students

 2. 17 divisions for specialized information

 3. Journals and newsletters with information on new research findings, classroom practices that work, federal legislation and policies.4.
 Conventions and conferences

 MENSA is an organization that believes in the idea of forming a society of bright people.
 Mensa aspires to create a society that is non-political and free from all racial or religious distinctions.
-The society welcomes people from every walk life of whose IQ is in the top 2% of the population.
-Mensa strives to identify and foster human intelligence for the benefit of humanity, to encourage research in the nature, characteristics and uses of intelligence, and to promote stimulating intellectual and social opportunities for its members.
+The Society welcomes people from every walk of life whose IQ is in the top 2% of the population.
+Mensa strives to identify and foster human intelligence for the benefit of humanity, to encourage research into the nature, characteristics and uses of intelligence, and to promote stimulating intellectual and social opportunities for its members.